 - State Camping Passes: Any disabled veteran is eligible to receive an Alaska State Park Camping Pass at no charge.
 The pass enables access to developed campgrounds in the State Park System for two years.

 - Ride the Rails Discount: Any active-duty member, veteran, and dependents are eligible for a 20% discount off ticket prices with a proper ID.

 - Alaska Marine Highway System: Any veteran with a service-connected disability can receive reduced travel rates on any AMHS vessel.
 Veterans may travel at 50% of the regular price, but it’s important to note that the discount doesn’t apply to a veteran’s vehicle or accommodations.
 This pass is made available year-round and is accepted at all ports in Alaska.

-- Hunting & Fishing Licenses: Any military member stationed in Alaska (and their dependents) are eligible for hunting and fishing licenses at resident rates.
+- Hunting & Fishing Licenses: Any military member stationed in Alaska (and their dependents) is eligible for hunting and fishing licenses at resident rates.
 Alaska Reserves and National Guard are eligible for hunting licenses free of charge.
 Any veteran with at least 12 consecutive months of Alaskan residency who has received an honorable discharge and who has a disability rating of at least 50% is also eligible for hunting and fishing licenses at no charge.